ruanyf/jstutorial/stdlib/object.md

 var a1 = 1;

 Object.getOwnPropertyDescriptor(this,'a1')
+// Object {
+//	value: 1,
+//	writable: true,
-// Object {value: 1, writable: true, enumerable: true, configurable: false}
+//	enumerable: true,
+//	configurable: false
+// }

 {% endhighlight %}